Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/troubleshooting.md

 It is important to quit the Unity Hub between launches of Unity.

+There is a known issue with the Unity Hub 2.2.1 that prevents environment variables from being transferred to the Unity Editor.
+The workaround is to upgrade the Unity Hub to a more recent version.

 **On Windows and CentOS, use the system tray icon:**

 ![quit_hub_win](images/quit_hub_win.png)